Websoft9/websoft9/docker/git/README.md

 ## Development

+### What do done?

-From official Gitea image, and:
+From official Gitea image, we have complete these modification:

 - Complete install wizard automaticlly by enviroment INSTALL_LOCK
 - Use default URL localhost for Host/Root_URL settings
+- create administrator user

+### Environments

+Any app.ini items can set by environment, refer to [Managing Deployments With Environment Variables](https://docs.gitea.com/installation/install-with-docker#managing-deployments-with-environment-variables)

 ## User